gaurav-khurana/The-Game-Vault-Client-NextJS/README.md

 ## Features

 - User will be able to navigate to the xbox & playstation games area, where they can click & select any game to see their details.
-- After going through the details & photo gallery of the game, they would have an option to rent out the game for 15 days or 30 days or they can even purchase the game.
+- After going through the details & photo gallery of the game, they would have an option to rent out the game for 2 or 4 weeks or they can even purchase the game.
 - User will be redirect to checkout page with product in cart, where they fill out a contact details form, shipping details, payment details.
 - Once order is succesfully placed, they will be redirected to order confirmation page